 One of our strategies is to identify and pursue clinical development of additional product candidates.
-We currently have novel preclinical candidates in the research, discovery, screening and preclinical stages of development, with two programs currently in advanced discovery stage.
+We currently have one program in the preclinical discovery stage, with one lead candidate ETX-123, several other compounds in the research, discovery, screening and preclinical stages of development, and an ongoing lead optimization campaign to finish exploring the current chemical series.
 Identifying, developing, obtaining regulatory approval and commercializing additional product candidates for the treatment of disorders of the peripheral and central nervous systems will require substantial additional funding and is prone to the risks of failure inherent in drug development.
 We cannot provide you any assurance that we will be able to successfully identify or acquire additional product candidates, advance any of these additional product candidates through the development process, successfully commercialize any such additional product candidates, if approved, or assemble sufficient resources to identify, acquire, develop or, if approved, commercialize additional product candidates.
-If we are unable to successfully identify, acquire, develop and commercialize additional product candidates.
+If we are unable to successfully identify, acquire, develop and commercialize additional product candidates, our commercial opportunity may be limited.